parsasi/dutyfree/README.md

 - You **cannot use imports** in your callback. **Scoping rules do not apply here**.
 Visit [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#web_workers_api) for more info.

-- If you use a module bundler like [Webpack](https://webpack.js.org/), ensure you are writing your callback is **compatiable with the target ES version (likely ES5)**, otherwise the bundler will modify the code, where it will not run in the isolation, while it needs to.
+- If you use a module bundler like [Webpack](https://webpack.js.org/), ensure you are writing your callback is **compatible with the target ES version (likely ES5)**, otherwise the bundler will modify the code, where it will not run in the isolation, while it needs to.

 ## Installation